-Lexington’s Department of Environmental Quality and Public Works is conducting a survey to determine how best to communicate with citizens about issues in our community.
-Lexington residents may receive a phone call or letter with a request to participate in a survey about environmental concerns in Lexington and in their neighborhoods.
+Lexington’s Department of Environmental Quality and Public Works is conducting a survey to assess and direct its communication related to environmental issues.
+Starting June 20, Lexington residents may receive a phone call, letter or email with a request to participate in a survey about environmental concerns in Lexington.

 The survey will be conducted by OpinionWorks, a research firm that has been hired by the city to conduct and analyze the survey.
-If you are chosen to participate by phone, you will receive a call from phone number 859-412-1445.
+If you are chosen to participate by phone, you will receive a call from the phone number (410) 280–2000.

 What to expect if you receive a call:

 - Calls will come in on both land lines and cell phones.

 - A professional, live caller will interview you in either English or Spanish (your choice).

 - It will take about 15 minutes to complete the survey.

 - Call will be made during daytime or evening hours.